Join our list

-Originally I planned to post now the second part of the self-defense tip on physical conditioning for mental toughness in self-defense.
-Yesterday, however, I received a testimonial for the Unbreakable® Umbrella from a self-defense instructor and a little movie demo from his self-defense school and decided to post it here.
+Originally I planned to post now the second part of the self-defense tip on physical conditioning for mental toughness in self-defense (for the first part see self-defense tip #53).
+Yesterday, however, I received a testimonial for the Unbreakable® Walking-Stick Umbrella from a self-defense instructor, including a video from his self-defense school, and decided to post both of these here.
 Here is the testimonial, in the instructor’s ad for his school in Germany:

-The movie demo shows self-defense without weapons and with weapons, including stick-fighting with the Unbreakable® Umbrella, as well as conditioning drills for self-defense.
-Pay attention to the conditioning drills because I will refer to them when continuing the subject of conditioning for mental toughness in self-defense that I begun in the previous self-defense tip.
-Here is the movie:
+Pay attention to these conditioning drills because I will refer to them when continuing the subject of conditioning for mental toughness in self-defense that I began in the previous self-defense tip.

 For your defense moves to work under stress they must be based on your natural, instinctive reactions, require little strength and limited range of motion, and be proven in fighting experience.